Toucaan/toucaan.docs/blog/2022-08-10-intrinsic-web-design/index.md

 <!--truncate-->

-Toucaan can be used to design intrinsically capable web and mobile apps using the web stack.
+Toucaan can be used to design intrinsically scaled web and mobile apps using the web stack.
 It is easy to [start using](/docs/getting-started) Toucaan in your project.

 Clone the `toucaan` submodule inside your project and start designing your mockups.
-Read more about [setting up](/docs/getting-started.md) and [configuration](/docs/configuration.md).
+Read more about [setting up](/docs/getting-started) and [configuration](/docs/configuration).

 # What is Intrinsic Design?

 Intrinsic in the context of application design implies designing for an experience that _belongs_ to the user's device.
 This term was coined by the one and only Jen Simmons while working at Mozilla on flex and grid-based layouts, but a curious mind could easily hop layouts and explore what _belongs_ and what doesn't on a given medium for a whole other lot of design vocabulary.

-Moreover, there is a need to know [what devices are on the web](https://bubblin.io/scrolls/blog/the-new-landscape-of-the-web) today because users are no longer limited to mobile or desktop.
+Moreover, there is a need to know [what devices are on the web](./the-new-landscape-of-the-web) today because users are no longer limited to mobile or desktop.

 ## How is Toucaan different from other css frameworks?